ramiyaari/simode/inst/joss/paper.md

   * external input functions - inference of systems that employ external time-related data or function.
   * user-defined likelihood functions - inference using a user-defined likelihood function.
-  * partially observed systems - inference of partially observed system is supported when the unobserved variables can be reconstructed using estimates of the system parameters.
+  * partially observed systems - inference of partially observed systems is supported when the unobserved variables can be reconstructed using estimates of the system parameters.
   * multiple subjects - inference using observations of multiple subjects (experiments), where some parameters are assumed to be the same for all subjects while other parameters are specific to an individual subject.
   * system decoupling - estimation of each equation's parameters separately using data smoothing to replace variables appearing in that equation.
 As [@voit2004decoupling] have shown, this may lead to better reconstruction of the underlying dynamic system.
   * parallel Monte-Carlo simulations - fitting in parallel sets of of observations from Monte Carlo simulations.